amerand/PMOIRED/README.md

   - `line_1_gaussian`: full width at half maximum, in nm (not microns!!!)
   - or `line_1_lorentzian`: width at half maximum, in nm (not microns!!!). `1/(1+($WL-wl0)**2/(lorentzian/1000)**2)`

+You can define several lines by using `line_2...`, `line_3...` etc. parameters.
+Note that using lines defined this way will allow for fitting differential quantities such as `NFLUX` (flux nomarlised to the continuum) or `DPHI` (differential phase, with respect to continuum).

 Arbitrary chromatic variations can be achieved using the `spectrum` parameter, very much like the `profile` parameter for rings.
 Note that the spectrum will be added to any over spectral information present in the parameters:
 ```
 {'A0':1.0, 'A2':0.2, 'spectrum':'A0 + A2*(WL-np.min(WL))**2'}